 Mandate

-Treaty #3 is mandated to support claimants throughout the Independent Assessment Process (I.A.P) as well as to provide support and services through awareness of traditional teachings in respect to re-building its families and communities.
+The Indian Residential School Department of Grand Council Treaty #3 is mandated to provide one to one support for Indian Residential School and Indian Day School survivors claims process as well as to provide support and services through awareness of traditional teachings in respect to re-building its families and communities.
 Healing became an initiative as a result of the Indian Residential School legacy.

 Services